 The Shelby Toyotas raced well against the class-leading Porsches run by Vasek Polak’s Racing Team.
 The 2000GTs, driven by Scooter Patrick and Dave Jordan, competed in the SCCA Production Class series in 1968.
 Although the Toyotas delivered less power than its main rival, the Porsche 911, the vehicles still were able to record several race victories.
 A Porsche took the overall title, but Patrick finished the season in second place while Jordan finished third.

 Unfortunately, Toyota only sold 62 of the model 2000GTs during the year in the U.S. and the marketing benefits of the racing program were in doubt.
 Toyota decided to focus on the economy car market instead and the company pulled out of the championship series.

 With the 2000GT failing to achieve the sales breakthrough Toyota sought for in the U.S. market, the company’s single-season of SCCA racing was over.
 Toyota focused instead on CanAm competition and developing the formidable Toyota 7 sports car instead.

 One of the 2000GTs was returned to Toyota for display purposes in Japan.
 The other two were acquired by collectors Bob Tkacik and Peter Starr from Maine.

 The Toyota 2000GT established the Toyota name as a capable and prestigious automobile manufacturer.
 The 2000GT’s importance influenced the design of some of Toyota’s most recent sports cars like the Supra and GT86.

 The Toyota 2000GT will go down as one of the most legendary cars ever produced.
-It changed the world’s view about the Japanese motor industry, and it showed the Americans and the Europeans that they were serious about making the best cars possible.
-Toyota proved it meant business when it created the legendary 2000GT and deserves its rightful place as an iconic super car.
+It changed the world’s view about the Japanese motor industry, and it showed the Americans and the Europeans that they were serious about making the best vehicles possible.
+Toyota proved it meant business when it created the legendary 2000GT and deserves its rightful place as an iconic supercar.